allenbenz/winrt-notification/README.md

 Tested in windows 10.
 Untested in Windows 8 and 8.1, might work.

+Todo:
-Currently has no support for Adaptive Content or Actions
+* Add support for Adaptive Content
+* Add support for Actions

+Known Issues:
-Will not work for Windows 7.
+* Will not work for Windows 7.
+* Will not build when targeting the 32-bit gnu toolchain (i686-pc-windows-gnu).

 ## Usage